OpenPeerPower/operating-system/Documentation/boards/asus/README.md

 ```
 ums 0 mmc 0
 ```
  6. A mass storage device should appear.
-Flash Home Assistant OS to it.
+Flash Open Peer Power OS to it.

 ## Serial console